Our Lead Management Program: Ensuring Safety, Quality and Education

 Every three years.
 Because of our stellar compliance record, the EPA reduced the amount of monitoring that we are required to perform.
 However, if external factors indicate challenges, we do test for lead, among other metals, in other points of the water system.

-In June, Spartanburg Water will begin a new round of sampling at 50 different sites to ensure the safety of our water and to maintain our compliance with the LCR.
+In 2016, Spartanburg Water completed a new round of sampling at 50 different sites to ensure the safety of our water and to maintain our compliance with the LCR.
 The LCR was implemented in 1991 to limit the concentration of lead and copper that is allowed in public drinking water from a customer’s tap, as well as the amount of corrosion in the pipes used to distribute the water.

 - If a customer is concerned about lead, what can they do?